 The Physics Subject Knowledge Enhancement (SKE), is a conversion course for those who wish to teach Science and Physics and have a degree in a science related discipline.
 It is suitable for applicants who do not meet the subject entrance requirements for our Science: Physics or Physics with Mathematics PgDipEd programmes.
 There is currently a high demand for teachers of science who have expertise in physics and it is likely to be attractive to a wide range of people.

 The Physics SKE course is 16-weeks long and is full time.
-It commences on 10th February 2014, but it has entry points which allow students to undertake courses of 12 or 8 weeks.
-The course helps develop a deep understanding of physics at A-level and beyond.
+There is also a 8 week entry point.
+The course will help develop a deep understanding of physics at A-level and beyond.
 It will also include integrated practical elements and an emphasis on physics pedagogy.

-There is no tuition fee for the SKE programme and you may be eligible for an additional bursary from National College for Teaching and Learning of up to £3,200.
-The subsequent PGDipEd (QTS) course, currently attracts bursaries of up to £20,000 (depending on qualifications) in line with the government’s priority to attract more well qualified physics teachers.
+There is no tuition fee for the SKE programme and you may be eligible for an additional bursary from National College for Teaching and Learning.
+The subsequent PGDipEd (QTS) course, currently attracts bursaries (depending on qualifications) in line with the government’s priority to attract more well qualified physics teachers.

-Following satisfactory completion of the PGDipEd course, plus a successful induction year in school, students can return to complete our MEd in Teaching Studies (data collection and a 15,000 word dissertation).
+Following satisfactory completion of the PGDipEd course, plus a successful induction year in school, students can return to complete our MA in Teaching Studies (data collection and a 15,000 word dissertation).

 If you are interested in undertaking a subject enhancement course, you should contact Dr John Kirkman in the first place (firstname.lastname@example.org).